diku-dk/futhark/docs/language-reference.rst

 calling ``f``.
 Rather, its value is implicitly deduced from the arguments passed for the value parameters.
-An array can contain *anonymous dimensions*, e.g. ``[]i32``, for which the type checker will invent new size parameters, which ensures that all sizes have a (symbolic) size.
+An array can contain *anonymous dimensions*, e.g. ``[]i32``, for which the type checker will invent fresh size parameters, which ensures that all sizes have a (symbolic) size.

 A size annotation can also be an integer constant (with no suffix).